 - Approve and Accept this Study: NBS recommends the DWA Board of Directors formally approve and adopt this Study and its recommendations and proceed with the next steps outlined below to implement the proposed rates.
-This will provide documentation of the rate study analyses and the basis for analyzing potential changes to future rates. - Implement Recommended Levels of Rate Increases and Proposed Rates: Based on successfully meeting the Proposition 218 procedural requirements, DWA should proceed with implementing the 5-year schedule of proposed rates (including drought and revenue stabilization rates) and rate increases12 previously shown in Figure 15, Figure 20, Figure 22, Figure 26, and Figure 30.
+This will provide documentation of the rate study analyses and the basis for analyzing potential changes to future rates. - Implement Recommended Levels of Rate Increases and Proposed Rates: Based on successfully meeting the Proposition 218 procedural requirements, DWA should proceed with implementing the 5-year schedule of proposed rates (including drought and temporary construction meter rates) and rate increases17 previously shown in Figure 15, Figure 20, Figure 22, Figure 28, Figure 32, and Figure 33.
 This will help ensure the continued financial health of DWA's utilities.